MuhammadAkbar007/edu-center-kaizen-django-rest-framework/assignment.md

 - [-] The teacher and student can only see his own groups, Admin can see all groups.

 - [-] Adding a student is done by the Admin or a teacher.
-- [-] When a student is added, he is assigned to a group.
+- [-] When a student is added, he/she is assigned to a group.
-- [-] The admin can add a student to any group, but the teacher can only add students to the groups to which he is assigned.
+- [-] The admin can add a student to any group, but the teacher can only add students to the groups to which he/she is assigned.
 - [x] Teacher CRUD
 - [x] Group CRUD
 - [ ] Student CRUD